Lirucy/Peeved/README.md

 ## MVP Goals
-_List all MVP goals for your application.
-These are independent of the MVPs required for Project 3._

 - Create MERN application and deploy via Heroku and Netlify
 - Application will have full front-end and back-end CRUD functionality
 - Application will have collections for both User and Posts